Andesanthus: Description

 Species of Andesanthus are trees between 5 and 20 m tall at maturity or shrubs 1–3 m tall.
 Their leaves are opposite and petiolate (stalked).
 The inflorescence is a terminal panicle or some modification of a panicle.
-The flowers are perigynous wih a bell- or urn-shaped hypanthium, externally with many soft hairs (pubescent) in most species.
+The flowers are perigynous with a bell- or urn-shaped hypanthium, externally covered with many soft hairs (pubescent) in most species.
 The flowers have five free petals, which are pink, purple, magenta or white in colour, or initially magenta or rose-red fading to lavender with age.
 Flowers have ten stamens, either all the same size or in two distinct sizes.
 The connective at the base of the anther of the stamen is prolonged and modified into a bilobed ventral appendage.
 The numerous seeds are shaped like a spiral (cochleate) which may be elongated.

 Andesanthus can be distinguished by its coating of small flattened scales (lepidote), hairless (glabrous) stamens which either have all their anthers yellow if of one size or have the larger anthers yellow and the smaller anthers pink or red if of two sizes.